Media Buying and Planning

 Media agencies under the MAS Contract

-The purchase and placement of all NSW Government public awareness advertising, including health and road safety messages, tourism promotion and other government announcements, must be done through Universal McCann, who negotiate media rates on behalf of all NSW Government departments.
+The planning, purchase and placement of all NSW Government public awareness advertising, including health and road safety messages, tourism promotion and other government announcements, must be done through one of the five appointed Communication Agencies (CA).
+Wavemaker (part of the WPP AUNZ Group) negotiate media rates on behalf of all NSW Government departments.

-NSW Government departments must book recruitment and public notice advertisements through Zenith using their online advertising booking system, ADCell.
+NSW Government departments must book recruitment and public notice advertisements through Blaze (part of the WPP AUNZ Group) using their online advertising booking system, Campaign Xpress.

-The four agencies that can assist with media planning are:
+The five agencies that can assist with media planning and buying are:

-NSW Government departments should directly engage the agency that best suits their needs when it comes to strategic media planning services for public awareness campaigns.
-Departments can consult each of the agencies listed to inquire about their ways of working, current workloads and expertise, however, a competitive pitch process is strongly discouraged as these agencies have already undergone a thorough tender process to be appointed to the panel.
+NSW Government departments should directly engage the agency they have been allocated to.
+Contact the Communications & Engagement team if you are unsure which agency is allocated to your department.
+A competitive pitch process is not required and strongly discouraged as these agencies have already undergone a thorough tender process to be appointed to the panel.